QuantEcon/lecture-julia.myst/lectures/software_engineering/testing.md

 In particular, ensure that

-* The repo you create should have the same name as the project we added (except with a `.jl` extension)
+* The repo you create should have the same name as the project we added (except with a `.jl` extension).
 * We should leave the boxes unchecked for the `README.md`, `LICENSE`, and `.gitignore`, since these are handled by `PkgTemplates`.
 * If available, Grant access to `CodeCov` for this new repository.